ChristanWilbert/jobQuest/README.md

 It also would boost the economy by reducing unemployment when more and more people find better suited careers paths to them.

 How to install the app:<br>
-Step 1: Get cloning link from Github.
+Step 1: Get cloning link from Github.<br>
-Step 2: Open Android Studio.
+Step 2: Open Android Studio.<br>
-Step 3: Goto File-> New-> Project from version control.
+Step 3: Goto File-> New-> Project from version control.<br>
-Step 4: Within the Repository URL tab, paste the URL you copied from Github and press Clone button.
+Step 4: Within the Repository URL tab, paste the URL you copied from Github and press Clone button.<br>